rockthejvm/rockthejvm-site/src/content/articles/scala-3-givens-and-implicits.md

 The `given` mechanism works in the same way as the `implicit` mechanism, for the purpose of finding an instance to insert into a method which requires it.
 Namely, if you specify a `using` clause, the compiler will look for a `given` instance defined in the following places, in order:

-- the local scope where the method is being defined
+- The local scope where the method is being defined
-- the scope of all the explicitly imported classes, objects and packages
+- The scope of all the explicitly imported classes, objects and packages
-- the scope of the companion object of the class whose method you're invoking
+- The scope of the companion object of the class whose method you're invoking
-- the scope of the companion objects of all the types involved in the method call, if the method is generic
+- The scope of the companion objects of all the types involved in the method call, if the method is generic

 I talk more in depth about this mechanism in the [advanced Scala course](/courses/advanced-scala), but it should suffice for this article.